The Waifs: 2001–2007: Chart success and Up All Night

 The band supported Bob Dylan on his Australian tour in March.
 Dylan offered the group a support slot on his subsequent tour of North America, including a gig at the Newport Folk Festival.
 During the tour Donna met Ben Weaver, a United States singer-songwriter.
 They later married and have a son.
 In 2003, the band also participated in Big Day Out, an Australian travelling music festival.

 At the ARIA Music Awards of 2003, the Waifs won in four categories, Best Roots and Blues Album, Best Independent Album, Producer of the Year and Engineer of the Year from eight nominations.
-"Lighthouse" also reached No. 12 in the Triple J Hottest 100, 2003.
+"Lighthouse" also reached No.12 in the Triple J Hottest 100, 2003.

-The Bridal Train EP was released in March 2004 and made the Australian Top 50 singles charts in April.
-The title track tells the story of the Simpsons' grandmother, a war-bride of a United States Navy sailor, Bob Cain.
+"Bridal Train" was released in March 2004 and made the Australian Top 50 singles charts in April.
+The track tells the story of the Simpsons' grandmother, a war-bride of a United States Navy sailor, Bob Cain.
 She boarded the "Bridal Train" from Perth to Sydney and then travelled to San Francisco to be with her husband.
 Thorn won the USA Songwriting Competition for "Bridal Train".
 The Waifs released a double live album, A Brief History..., in November which debuted in the top thirty of the Australian album charts.

 A month after the Asian 2004 Boxing Day tsunami, the Waifs joined a cast of Australian artists to perform at the WaveAid concert in January 2005 in Sydney to raise funds for the relief effort.
 Later in 2005, they indicated that they had no immediate plans for another album, "We won't be going into the studio any time soon.
 Our collective focus is too outside of music and career right now to put out an album."